 But we could go anywhere was the thing; no one would stop us.
 We rode up to the old lakeside, which had been bought by a Chinese company for development.
 The lake had been drained and was now a vast expanse of sand.
-It made the flooding worse; the lake had provided a natural buffer for the monsoons and now with it gone, the rains had nowhere to go but the streets, to swell and fester and stagnate.
+It made the monsoon flooding worse — the lake had provided a natural buffer for the rains and now with it gone, the overflow had nowhere to go but the streets, to swell and fester and stagnate.

-The residents had held massive land rights protests, but the Chinese company had won; the remaining buildings were bombed-out shells.
+The residents had held massive land rights protests, but the Chinese company had won, and the remaining buildings were bombed-out shells.
 We walked up to the roof of one of those $3 a night guesthouses, one of the last still standing – walked past the huddled, muttering figures in the lobby and up the stairs, like guests though we weren’t.
 And we stood there, squinting and sweating, staring out across an artificial desert.
-The silence burned.

-We stood before a picture window with no glass, stared out at the empty street; the silence was complete.
+We stood before a picture window with no glass, stared out at the empty street.

 And we rode out to Neil’s apartment on the outskirts of town, down a road lined with squalid markets and garment factories and truckbeds piled with black-eyed workers.
 The workers that didn’t fit in the truckbed sat on the roofs, silhouetted against the dust that swirled in the fiery pink sunset.

 It sounds strange to say it now, like we were voyeurs in a tragic place.
 And maybe we were.
 But it felt like something else: a lostness, an uncertainty as to what any of it meant or where we fit in it.
-This scrappy city, with its beggars and its high rises, its Range Rovers and glue huffers, its broken-down sexpats and its broken-down hookers and the people out of sight, getting rich off them.
+This scrappy city, with its beggars and its high rises, its Range Rovers and glue-huffers, its broken-down sexpats and its broken-down hookers and the people out of sight, getting rich off it all.

 I curled up and tried to cry as quietly as I could, the shame burning deep in my heaving lungs.
 Outside the mosquito net the night was thick, filled with insects’ whines and geckos’ moans.